 Drilling down further, here are three reasons why books still have an important place in modern learning.

 A good book sticks with us for life; it creates memories, evokes emotion and enables a particular type of sensory information recall.
 Books engage the senses, the mind and the imagination.

 Ask any older person what bedtime books they were read as children and they will likely recall the entire scene – where they were, how old they were, even the smell of the room.

 Books also transcend generational divides.
-Skillsoft’s research found that books are the preferred method of learning among 83 percent of millennials, 72 percent of Gen X and 79 percent of baby boomers.
+Skillsoft’s research found that books are the preferred method of learning among 83% of millennials, 72% of Gen X and 79% of baby boomers.

 Despite the plethora of information available to us, when we really want to learn something the vast majority of us turn to books, whether digital, audio or paper.